Drzazga88/ES6-Node.js-README-Generator/README.md

 ## Contributing

-new
+test

 ## Tests

-new
+test

 ## Questions

-Questions or concerns?
-Please contact me at your-email@example.com.
+If you have any questions or concerns about this application, please contact me via email at drzewiecka.katarzyna88@gmail.com.
+You can also check out my GitHub profile, [Drzazga88](https://github.com/Drzazga88).